Category Archives: GMAT

-Hopefully you know the GMAT is a very important test, especially for those aiming for Top 10, and especially Top 5, business schools.
-Although, as a side note, it’s less important than most people assume …
+By now you know the GMAT is a very important test, especially for those aiming for Top 10, and particularly Top 5, business schools.

-Although, as a side note, it’s less important than most people assume ”“ you don’t need a 770 to go to Harvard and the GMAT really is just one of about 5 key elements to the application.
+However, you don’t need a 770 to go to Harvard Business School, and the GMAT is just one of about five key elements to the application.
 But, this blog post is about GMAT prep options, so I’ll stick to that.

-There are fundamentally three ways to study for the GMAT:
+There are three common ways to study for the GMAT:

 1) Study on your own